Limit Theorems for step reinforced random walks with regularly varying memory: Proof of Main Results for SRRW-R-RVM

-Note that, for $p=p_c$, by Lemma~\ref{lem: rate}, we have $p a_n \mu_n \eta_n \to 2\gamma+1$.
-Also, the multiplier function $t\mapsto\sqrt{t}$ is a bounded function on $[0,T]$.
-Further, by Proposition~0.5 of~\cite{Resnick1987}, $(\eta_\ntfloor/\eta_n - \sqrt{t})$ converges uniformly to $0$ on $[0,T]$.
-Thus, arguing as in the proof of Theorem~\ref{Invariance principle}, an application of the continuity theorem to Proposition~\ref{lemma: time deformed M_n FCLT} and Slutsky's theorem give us the weak convergence of the process corresponding to the second term of~\eqref{eq: critical split} to the required limiting process in $D((0,T])$.
-The process convergence is extended to $(D((0,\infty))$ with Skorohod topology by Proposition~2.3 of~\cite{Janson1994}.
-We further extend to convergence in $(D([0,\infty)),\cal D)$ using Lemma~\ref{lem: equi unif cont crit} and Proposition~2.4 of~\cite{Janson1994}. \end{proof}
+Fix $T>0$.
+Doob's $L^2$ inequality and Lemma~\ref{prop: L^2 in prob lim of mg M} make the first term of the right side of~\eqref{eq: critical split} negligible in probability uniformly on $[0,T]$ and hence in $D([0,T])$ under the Skorohod topology.
+For $p=p_c$, Karamata's theorem gives $p a_n \mu_n \eta_n \to 2\gamma+1$.
+By Proposition~0.5 of~\cite{Resnick1987}, $(\eta_\ntfloor/\eta_n - \sqrt{t})$ converges uniformly to $0$ on $[0,T]$.
+The function $t\mapsto\sqrt{t}$ is bounded on $[0,T]$.
+Arguing as for Theorem~\ref{Invariance principle}, using an application of the continuity theorem to Proposition~\ref{lemma: time deformed M_n FCLT} and Slutsky's theorem, the process given by the second term is negligible in probability and that of the third term of~\eqref{eq: critical split} converges weakly to the required limiting process in $D((0,T])$.
+The process convergence is extended to $D((0,\infty))$ using Proposition~2.3 of~\cite{Janson1994} and then to $D([0,\infty))$ using Lemma~\ref{lem: equi unif cont crit} and Proposition~2.4 of~\cite{Janson1994}. \end{proof}

+We end this subsection with a proof of the weak continuity of the limiting process, obtained under $\sigma_n$ scaling, at $p=p_c$.
+The proof does not use the Rademacher structure of the innovation sequence. \begin{proof}[Proof of Proposition~\ref{prop: tightness for G at crit}] By Corollary~\ref{CLT in diffusive regime}, we have $\bb E (\widetilde{\mathcal G}^{(p)}(t))^2=t ({2\gamma+1-p})/({1-p})$, {for all} $p \le p_c$.
+The remainder of the proof is same as that of Proposition~\ref{prop: tightness in subcrit} and is skipped. \end{proof}